What performance can be expected from a conventional structure?

 are amplified on the higher floors and the contents are damaged.

-Seismically Isolated Structure: The deformation pattern of an isolated structure during an earthquake.
+earthquake.
 Movement takes place at the level of the isolators.
 Floor accelerations are low.
 The building, its occupants and contents are safe.